4 Simple Steps to Save, Organize, and Print Photos

 Display or store your printed photos

-This envelope gets added to the photo box.
-Photo boxes are a great option for storing photos.
+This envelope goes in the photo box.
+Photo boxes are an excellent option for storing photos.
 I get mine from Hobby Lobby when they’re on sale.

 I found a similar style that I like on Amazon.

-I also really like this Transparent 4″ x 6″ Photo Cases and Clear Craft Keeper with Handle – 16 Inner Cases Plastic Storage Container Box (Clear) This is a great option if you prefer not to leave the photos in the envelopes.
+I also really like this Transparent 4″ x 6″ Photo Cases and Clear Craft Keeper with Handle – 16 Inner Cases Plastic Storage Container Box (Clear).
+This is an excellent option if you prefer not to leave the photos in the envelopes.

 Whichever option you choose, you’ll be one step closer to having your cherished photos safe and organized with printed photos to enjoy for years to come.

-Optional step: Go to photos on your phone and delete the photos you’ve saved and organized.
+Optional step: Go to photos on your phone and delete the images you’ve saved and organized.

-I confess I’m not very good with this step.
-I don’t delete photos on my phone until I feel like they’re taking up too much space.
+I confess I’m not very good at this step.
+I don’t delete photos on my phone until they occupy too much space.

-But now that your photos are safely stored, organized, and printed, you can delete photos on your phone if you need to free up space.
+But now that your photos are safely stored, organized, and printed, you can delete them on your phone to free up space.

 I hope these 4 Simple Steps to Save, Organize, and Print Your Photos have been helpful to you.
 Do you have any questions?
 Leave a comment and let me know.
 You might also want to pin the photo below for future reference.